 "The Baptism of the Armenian People.
 Gregory the Illuminator" by Ivan Aivazovsky, 1892. ( Wikimedia Commons )

 Under the two generals, the Kathoghikè (the main church) was built.
 According to an inscription, this church was built in 1215.
 Prior to 1250, the first cave church was also built.

 Not long after, the monastery was bought by the princes of the Proshyan dynasty.
 Under the patronage of this Armenian noble family, the monastery was further developed.
 Over a short period of time, a second cave church, a hall for gathering and studies, as well as numerous monastic cells were also built.
 Furthermore, the family sepulchre of the Proshyan dynasty can also be found in the monastery.
 This is indicated by their coat of arms – two chained lions, between which is an eagle with half-spread wings, whose claws grasp a calf, carved in the rock.

 Chapel at Khor Virap, Armenia.
 Inside there's a cave where Gregory the Illuminator was imprisoned for about 13 years, Photo by Heretiq, 2005. ( Wikimedia Commons )

 In addition to this lance, the monastery was said to have housed a number of other Christian relics, including relics of the Apostles Andrew and John.
 It was these relics, the Holy Lance above all, which drew pilgrims to the Geghard Monastery.
-In the following centuries, numerous grants of land, money, manuscripts and other valuables were donate to the monastery.
-For instance, on the internal walls of the Kathoghikè, there are many inscriptions recording the donations made by pilgrims.
+In the following centuries, numerous grants of land, money, manuscripts and other valuables were donated to the monastery.
+The internal walls of the Kathoghikè provide many inscriptions recording the donations made by pilgrims.

 Fresco by Fra Angelico, Dominican monastery at San Marco, Florence, showing the lance piercing the side of Jesus on the cross (c.
 1440) ( en.wikipedia.org)